By: AY1920S2-CS2103T-W12-3 Since: Feb 2020 Licence: MIT

 This new

-wallet edit
+wallet edit command

-The lifeline for WalletEditCommand , WalletEditCommandParser and EditTransactionDescriptor should end at the destroy marker (X) but due to a limitation of PlantUML,
+The lifeline for WalletEditCommand, WalletEditCommandParser and EditTransactionDescriptor should end at the destroy marker (X) but due to a limitation of PlantUML,

 the lifeline reaches the end of diagram.